msaw328/msaes/examples/ofb_pipe/README.md

 # sending (connecting)
 $ cat | ./ofb_pipe keyfile.secret | nc [address] [port]
 ```
+Both parties must obviously use the same preshared `keyfile.secret`.

 It's important to note that, while the program works on a stream of bytes instead of blocks and may be used to encrypt streams such as sockets, it is still important to not divide encrypted output from it into parts, because first 16 bytes written to output when encrypting and first 16 bytes read from input when decrypting is treated as the IV.